lawrenceevalyn/MASTERS-ESSAY/README.md

 * Explore old spreadsheet in Tableau
     * Make a new sheet of m/f counts for each motif, to allow for a stacked bar chart
     * try to correlate Frank & Tracy
-* Index all 500 of Frank's Gothic Types!!! (yes, I really need to do this)
+* Convert Frank's types to tags
 * Make sure the Frank numbers are properly weighted for male / female authorship
 * Include part of the essay discussing male / female authorship numbers??